2. Whistleblowers Policy

 You can also request an amendment to any of your personal information if you consider that it contains inaccurate information.

 You can contact SVC about any privacy issues as follows:

 While SVC aims to meet all requests for access to personal information, in a small number of cases and where permitted to do so by law, SVC may not give access or may do so only under conditions.

 Subject to applicable laws, SVC may destroy records containing personal information when the record is no longer required by SVC.

 If you have a complaint about SVC's information handling practices or consider we have breached your privacy, you can lodge a complaint with:

-- SVC’s Executive Director using the contact details listed in clause 8 above; or
+- SVC’s Chief Executive Officer using the contact details listed in clause 8 above; or